OsiriX HD is an application written for iOS devices.

 Once your device is connected to the network, you will need to declare it as a DICOM node on the DICOM network.
 If you have a Mac running OsiriX 3.8 (or higher), you can directly go to Connecting to the Mac.
 Otherwise, you will need to get the following information and ask your network manager to add your iOS device to the DICOM network:

-These information are available in the "Q&R" tab of OsiriX:
+This information is available in the "Q&R" tab of OsiriX HD:

 To enable this feature, you will need to specify a new "DICOM Server" (such as a PACS Server) in your DICOM Q&R list.